grudloff/grudloff.github.io/_posts/2023-05-30-conference-publication.md

 ---

-An unsupervised approach for obtaining the spectral positions of spectrally-overlapped fiber optic sensors.
+Conference paper presenting an unsupervised approach for obtaining the spectral positions of spectrally-overlapped fiber Bragg grattings (a type of fiber optic sensor).